cognitedata/cognite-synthetic-tags/README.md

           Name: houston.ro.REMOTE_AI[22], dtype: float64,
 }
 ```
-> The value in the output above is an instance of `pandas.Series`, indented for readability.
+> The value under key `"valve"` in the output above is an instance of `pandas.Series`, indented for readability.

 ## Advanced Usage